-Its official – XBRL is boring – just look at Google Trends for XBRL vs Blockchain.
+Its official – XBRL is not a popular subject – just look at Google Trends for XBRL vs Blockchain.

 At Daily Fintech, we like to dig below the hype to describe those things that are becoming important, even if the media are ignoring them today.

-So, today’s post describes why we have chosen such a boring subject to focus on all week and why we think 2016 is the year that XBRL starts to climb out of the slough of despond to the plateau of productivity, by describing:
+So, today’s post describes why we have chosen such a nerdy subject to focus on all week and why we think that XBRL may be ready to climb out of the slough of despond to the plateau of productivity, by describing:

-1. What got people excited by XBRL about a decade ago.
+1. What got originally got people excited about XBRL.

-2. Why XBRL failed to meet those expectations.
+2. Why XBRL failed to meet those expectations initially.

 3. Why the conditions are now set for XBRL to deliver a lot of value